sriramab/gamamanual/WikiOnly/DevelopingExtensions/Documentation.md

 2. Go back to the Java perspective: a `gama.wiki` plugin should have been added.

 In order to generate the PDF file from the wiki files, we use an external application named [Pandoc](http://pandoc.org/).
 Follow the [Pandoc installation instructions to install it](http://pandoc.org/installing.html).
+Specify the path to the pandoc folder in the file "Constants.java", in the static constant `CMD_PANDOC` : "_yourAbsolutePathToPandoc/pandoc_".

 Note that Latex should be installed in order to be able to generate PDF files.
+Make sure you have already installed [Miktex](http://miktex.org/download) (for OS Windows and Mac).
+Specify the path to the miktex folder in the file "Constants.java", in the static constant `CMD_PDFLATEX` : "_yourAbsolutePathToMiktex/pdflatex_".

 ### Configuration